Brattleboro History

 The John Thomas Farm lay along the Putney Road south from Black Mountain Road.
 Good English malt brewed here two hundred years ago.

 The Rev. William Wells Farm is described in detail by a traveller passing by in 1796.
 The house was built by Colonel Samuel Wells in 1773.
 It later served as a summer lodging for the Brattleboro Retreat's women patients.
+The celebrated Cold Spring provided pure water for Rev. Wells' malt distillery.

 Connecticut River Bridge 1804 gathers the scattered sources that describe the first bridge from Brattleboro across to Hinsdale, and its disastrous dedication ceremony, and its speechifying local magnates.